CheckPointSW/terraform-provider-checkpoint/website/docs/r/checkpoint_management_cme_accounts_aws.html.markdown

 ## Limitations

-`secret_key` attribute can be managed only through the created resources in terraform.
+`secret_key` attribute can be set only through terraform.
+In case the `secret_key` set through autoprov_cfg command line or CME API, terraform will not recognize the change.